Audiology and Speech Language Pathology (ASLP)

 Mission

-• To offer accessible, ethical, and evidence-based clinical care in audiology and speech-language pathology
+• To offer accessible, ethical, and evidence-based clinical care

 Vision